wg6872/Extending_Wikipedia_Norm_Network/README.md

 Authors: William Guan and Mateo Yepes

-This project was made for ORF387 (Networks), taught by Professor Rebrova.
+This project was made for ORF387 (Networks), taught by Professor Rebrova (S26).

 # References
 ```